French parliamentary election: what's at stake?

 Many political analysts expect Macron's Together coalition to fall short of a majority despite pleas to voters to give him a free hand.

-He urged citizens not to add "French disorder to global disorder" and former prime minister Edouard Philippe said this week it would be "madness" to deprive the president of a majority.

-Coalition negotiations are common in most parliamentary democracies, however, and a deal would have to be hammered out after the vote with new allies.

-If Together is only slightly short of the crucial 289 seats, a handful of opposition MPs or independents could be induced to join the ruling parties.
+If Together ends up only slightly below the crucial 289 seats, a handful of opposition MPs or independents could be tempted to join the ruling parties.

+Macron has a history of siphoning off centre-left and centre-right MPs from the country's traditional parties, the Socialists and the Republicans.

 If the gap is larger, formal tie-ups would have to be concluded with opposition groups such as the rightwing Republicans or the centre-right UDI.

+This would require Macron and allies to compromise, hammer out an agreement on policy, and possibly offer cabinet jobs to their new partners.

-Alternatively, Macron, 44, would have to rely on vote-by-vote support from rivals for each piece of legislation.
+Alternatively, the 44-year-old president could end up having to rely on vote-by-vote support from rival parties for each piece of legislation.

 That would make for a messy and unstable legislature.